Alt-Org/Altzone-Server/README.md

 # Altzone-Server

-This is a REST API for Altzone game
+This is a REST API for Altzone game.
+For API desription see the wiki pages

 ## Link to server

 Server is now available on https://altzone.fi/

-Server description is here https://altzone.fi/swagger

 ## Getting started